syncfusion/blazor-docs/src/querybuilder/query-builder/data-binding.md

 ## Remote Data

-To bind remote data to Query Builder component, assign service data as an instance of `SfDataManager` to the [`DataSource`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.QueryBuilder.SfQueryBuilder.html#Syncfusion_Blazor_QueryBuilder_SfQueryBuilder_DataSource) property or by using [`SfDataManager`](https://help.syncfusion.com/cr/aspnetcore-blazor/Syncfusion.Blazor.Data.SfDataManager.html?_ga=2.215796254.88815479.1615183078-1853720367.1601889760) component.
+To bind remote data to [Blazor Query Builder](https://www.syncfusion.com/blazor-components/blazor-query-builder) component, assign service data as an instance of `SfDataManager` to the [`DataSource`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.QueryBuilder.SfQueryBuilder.html#Syncfusion_Blazor_QueryBuilder_SfQueryBuilder_DataSource) property or by using [`SfDataManager`](https://help.syncfusion.com/cr/aspnetcore-blazor/Syncfusion.Blazor.Data.SfDataManager.html?_ga=2.215796254.88815479.1615183078-1853720367.1601889760) component.
 To interact with remote data source, provide the endpoint `Url`.
 Refer to the following code example for remote Data binding using `OData` service.

 ### Binding with OData services